← Back to Insights

 14 October 2024

-Aileen Sartor, Product Manager
+Aileen Sartor, ESG Product Manager

 ESG requirements for companies are increasing, whether due to changing regulations, demands from investors, or calls for transparency to mitigate greenwashing.
 This trend is causing a growing workload for ESG and sustainability professionals.
 Such demands require considerable time for gathering and understanding information, and this is before one even considers the more interesting and impactful work related to strategy and implementation.
 Rapidly developing AI models will be able to support ESG professionals by providing the data they need to collect, gathering the relevant data points, and ensuring auditability is maintained.